dbcli/pgcli/docs/pages/asking_for_input.rst

 Coloring the prompt itself
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is possible to add some colors to the prompt itself.
-For this, we need a ``get_prompt`` function.
-This is a function that can return a string, but also a list of ``(style, text)`` tuples.
+For this, we need to build some :ref:`formatted text <formatted_text>`.

 .. code:: python